-Sometimes this happens when a TV show is released on DVD and the production company didn't manage to secure the license to the original music note In the [The United States U.S.]], one has to contract separately for the right to use a song for broadcast purposes and the right to include the song for distribution purposes.
+Sometimes this happens when a TV show is released on DVD and the production company didn't manage to secure the license to the original music note In the U.S., one has to contract separately for the right to use a song for broadcast purposes and the right to include the song for distribution purposes.
 Even ten years ago, who would have thought consumers would spend good money on box sets of old TV shows?.
-For instance, the DVD release of Married... with Children uses an instrumental opening song that's very reminiscent of, but not identical to, Frank Sinatra's "Love and Marriage"... unlike the original broadcasts, which actually did use Sinatra's song.
+For instance, the original DVD release of Married... with Children uses an instrumental opening song that's very reminiscent of, but not identical to, Frank Sinatra's "Love and Marriage"... unlike the original broadcasts, which actually did use Sinatra's song.
 The newer releases do retain the song, however.

 Also, the show used Queen's "We Will Rock You" and "We Are the Champions" rather frequently.
 The DVD used Suspiciously Similar Songs.

-Likewise the soundtrack of House M.D. in most non-U.S. countries is a Suspiciously Similar Song to the original, Massive Attack's Teardrop.
+Likewise the soundtrack of House M.D. in most non-U.S. countries is a Suspiciously Similar Song to the original, Massive Attack's Teardrop from Mezzanine.

 One episode of Zoey 101 had the "Macalana," which was nearly identical to the Macarena.

 Marley and his family were in the United States (Wilmington, Delaware to be exact) for an extended visit with his mother in the summer of 1969, when The Banana Splits were in the middle of their original run.
 Given that he had some young children who might have been Saturday morning TV viewers, it's within the realm of possibility that he'd heard their theme song and had a bout of cryptomnesia later on.